 While it might be a bit confusing to think of ‘synchronisation’ as a feature, there are a few things to consider that might make it a bit more clear.
 Modern system graphics is parallelised and asynchronous to a degree that cannot really be underestimated, and then hits like a brick where you fail to think things through.
 The task is not made any easier by the fact that most of the parts in the chain that needs synchronising are unreliable, limited or just plain broken.

 A fantastic explanation of the absolute basics in this regard can be found in this article by Jasper st. Pierre et. all: XPLAIN.
 Then follow the developments in this regard to the PRESENT extension and check up on the XSYNC extension.
 I will not attempt to summarise those here and instead go with a model of the problem itself.

 There are three big areas we should consider for synchronisation:

 The first area is synchronisation to the displays.

 Historically, display synchronisation was ‘easy’ in that you could literally have an interrupt handler that told you when the display wanted new contents and how much time you had left to produce it.
 This became difficult when you hooked up multiple displays that do not necessarily share the same refresh rate or refresh method.

-As an example, when a 60Hz display cooperating with a 50Hz in trying to share contents, you’d likely prefer tearing to the latency of using the least common divisor as the the shared synch period
+As an example, when a 60Hz display cooperating with a 50Hz in trying to share contents, you’d likely prefer tearing to the latency of using the greatest common divider (10Hz) as the shared synch period.